craigargh/cfg-python/slides/session_1.md

 1. Input, loops and functions
 1. If statements
 1. Lists and dictionaries
-1. Files, packages and APIs
+1. Files, modules and APIs
 1. Project planning and group project
 1. Group project
 1. Group project and presentations